bitfinexcom/dazaar/docs/protocol.md

 identifier for the Hypercore, often referred to as the "Hypercore key".

 As previously mentioned, the Merkle Tree allows for efficient random access.
-This feature allows peers to securely download only the parts of the log, they are interested in.
+This feature allows peers to securely download only the parts of the log they are interested in.
 This property makes Hypercore ideal for time series data with live updates or sparsely replicating very large data sets.